 All in all, AI is profoundly impacting the art world’s economy.
 As AI-generated art becomes more prevalent, it will significantly influence how we value and purchase art.
 So do keep an eye on it in the coming years.

-What Happens to Artists in Society if AI Replaces Them?
+What Happens to Artists in Society if AI Art Substitutes Them?

-While some jobs are already being lost to AI and automation, it’s still unclear what will happen to jobs that require creative skills, such as those in the arts.
+While some jobs are already being lost to AI and automation, it still needs to be determined what will happen to jobs that require creative skills, such as those in the arts.
 After all, if machines generate multiple images in a fraction of a second, what is the future of artists in society?

 There are a few possible scenarios.
 First, AI could speed up the artistic process, allowing artists to create more art in less time resulting in more art being produced overall, which would be positive for society.